-How Humidity in Your Home Can Cause that Musty Smell
+How Humidity in Your Home Can Cause That Musty Smell

-At first you just think you’re imagining it.
+At first, you think you’re imagining it.
 Every home has a suspicious odor now and then, and your home has always been well-kept.
-But now each time you enter home sweet home, it’s still home – but it’s lost its “sweet” moniker.
+But something is different; each time you enter your home sweet home, it’s still home – but it’s lost its “sweet” moniker.
 It’s definitely musty.

-The Common Culprit
+The Common Culprit of the Musty Smell

 Sometimes older heating and cooling units, or units that were sized incorrectly from the beginning, can’t keep up with the level of moisture in the air.
-Even after you change the filter, the unit churns away, but still can’t combat the humidity.
+Even after you change the filter, the unit churns away but still can’t combat the humidity.

 Why Is Humidity a Problem?

 Moisture breeds mold and mildew.
-Though bright light can alleviate most mold and mildew issues, ductwork of any heating and cooling system isn’t exposed to natural sunlight, and has many dark nooks and crannies in which mold and mildew can grow.
+Though bright light can alleviate most mold and mildew issues, the ductwork of any heating and cooling system isn’t exposed to natural sunlight and has many dark nooks and crannies where mold and mildew can grow.

-How Can Mold and Mildew be Controlled?
+How Can Mold & Mildew Be Controlled?

 Installing air filters, particularly UV air filters in your Cincinnati home, can help you reduce and prevent mold and mildew growth in the deep recesses of your ductwork.
 Another powerful option is installing a dehumidifier.